Why is the business card needed?

 Remember that business cards in standard sizes will not only fit in a case or wallet but also are cheaper.

+This can be seen in a lot of industries.
 In the construction industry, business cards folded along the long or short edges are more and more often used.

 Step 2 – business card material